Wisconsin Security Deposit Returns and Deductions

 • Other charges outlined in a Nonstandard Rental Provisions form

 For example, landlords can always deduct unpaid rent from the security deposit, among several other deductions granted by law.
-However, if landlords want to reserve the right to make a reasonable deduction for a lost key or unpaid late rent fee, it must be disclosed to the tenant in advance.
+However, if a landlord wants to reserve the right to make a reasonable deduction for a lost key or unpaid late rent fee, it must be agreed beforehand by the tenant.

 note

-Landlords cannot use the Nonstandard Rental Provisions form to authorize deductions from the security deposit for routine painting or carpet cleaning or any other non-refundable charges or normal wear and tear
+Landlords cannot use a Nonstandard Rental Provisions agreement to authorize deductions from the security deposit for routine painting, carpet cleaning, or other non-refundable charges or deductions for normal wear and tear.

 Most states, such as Wisconsin, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.